nordinz7/maybankpdf2json/README.md

-# Maybank Account Statement Extractor
+# Maybank PDF Account Statement to JSON

 This package provides functionality to extract and process data from Maybank account statement PDFs.
-It allows users to read PDF files, filter relevant data, and map it into a structured format for further analysis or reporting.
+It allows users to read PDF files and extract json data from them.

-## Features

-- Extract data from PDF statements.
-- Filter and map extracted data into a structured format.
-- Utility functions for data manipulation and validation.

 ## Installation

 To install the package, clone the repository and run the following command:

 ```
-pip install .
+pip install maybankpdf2json
 ```

 ## Usage